bahayg/programming-language-suggester/README.md

 ### License

 Copyright (c) 2019 Bahay Gulle Bilgi.
-This software is licenced under the MIT License
+This software is licenced under the MIT License.